-Avoid Gridlock Inside the Park
+Avoid Gridlock Inside Yosemite

-No matter how you get there, once you're inside the park, use the free shuttle buses to get around and try their inexpensive buses and trams to reach Mariposa Grove, Glacier Point, and other sights.
+No matter how you get there, once you're inside the park, use the free shuttle buses to get around and try the inexpensive buses and trams to reach Mariposa Grove, Glacier Point, and other sights.

 Fuel Up Before You Get There